josteinmarkeset/StarshipLander/README.md

 # Starship Lander

-Starship Lander is a rocket landing simulator.
+Starship Lander is a rocket landing game.
 The user can control the rocket, and manipulate simulation variables .
 ## Installation